photoprism/photoprism-docs/docs/user-guide/sync/dropbox.md

 # Syncing with Dropbox #

-!!! quote ""
-    Help improve these docs!
-You can contribute by clicking :material-pencil: to send a pull request with your changes.

 It's possible to use [Dropbox](https://www.dropbox.com/) to store your photos, while viewing and managing them through PhotoPrism.

 1. Set up a Dropbox account.